UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Date: 14th July 2020

-Feature update
+Bug Fix

 Details:

-- Check a contacts primary instead secondary user on initial account switch to prevent blank page appearing
+- Prevented situation where a customer might be presented with a blank page when switching to a newly created account

 ## Release 1.143.0